JanHerca/urantiapedia/output/wikijs/en/article/Gard_Jameson/The_Value_of_Study_Groups.md

 Teachers evolve, they do not appear.
 A teacher must know his material very well, but most of all a teacher of _The Urantia Book_ must try and live these teachings.

-> “You may preach a religion about Jesus, but, perforce, you must live the religion of Jesus.”
-[UB 196:2.1](/en/The_Urantia_Book/196#p2_1)
+> “You may preach a religion about Jesus, but, perforce, you must live the religion of Jesus.” <a id="s259_95"></a>[UB 196:2.1](/en/The_Urantia_Book/196#p2_1)

 The study groups you will belong to or form will have a person who will organize, and perhaps a person who will share their expertise, and others who will lead in different ways.
-But all who attend meetings should be asked to read the paper on [Instructions for Teachers and Believers.](/en/The_Urantia_Book/159#p3_1) A group usually chooses its own leaders and teachers.
+But all who attend meetings should be asked to read the paper on <a id="s261_244"></a>[Instructions for Teachers and Believers.](/en/The_Urantia_Book/159#p3_1) A group usually chooses its own leaders and teachers.
 Ideally all members should be teaching by living these great truths within the group and in their private lives.
 If you find yourself as chosen to serve your group; be cautious, be patient, constantly seek the Fathers' assistance, and keep these admonitions close to your heart.

 > “Always respect the personality of man.
 Never should a righteous cause be promoted by force; spiritual victories can be won only by spiritual power...Make your appeals directly to the divine spirit that dwells within the minds of men.
 Do not appeal to fear, pity, or mere sentiment...Be fair; exercise self-control and exhibit due restraint; show proper respect for the personalities of your pupils...Do not lessen or destroy their self-respect...Do not wound the self-respect of timid and fearful souls...Do not indulge in sarcasm at the expense of my simple-minded brethren...Be not cynical with my fear-ridden children.”
-“In preaching the gospel of the kingdom, you are simply teaching friendship with God...Future generations shall know also the radiance of our joy, the buoyance of our good will, and the inspiration of our good humor.”
-[UB 159:3.2](/en/The_Urantia_Book/159#p3_2)
+“In preaching the gospel of the kingdom, you are simply teaching friendship with God...Future generations shall know also the radiance of our joy, the buoyance of our good will, and the inspiration of our good humor.” <a id="s263_844"></a>[UB 159:3.2](/en/The_Urantia_Book/159#p3_2)

 There are many great books exploring the art of teaching.
 Our universities are full of learned and wise teachers.
-But let us keep in mind; “The common people heard Jesus gladly, because he was one of them, an unpretentious layman; the world's greatest religious teacher was indeed a layman.”
-[UB 196:1.4](/en/The_Urantia_Book/196#p1_4)
+But let us keep in mind; “The common people heard Jesus gladly, because he was one of them, an unpretentious layman; the world's greatest religious teacher was indeed a layman.” <a id="s265_292"></a>[UB 196:1.4](/en/The_Urantia_Book/196#p1_4)

 ## Conclusion

 > “To ‘follow Jesus’ means to personally share his religious faith and to enter into the spirit of the Master's life of unselfish service for man.
 One of the most important things in human living is to find out what Jesus believed, to discover his ideals, and to strive for the achievement of his exalted life purpose.
-Of all human knowledge, that which is of greatest value is to know the religious life of Jesus and how he lived it.”
-[UB 196:1.3](/en/The_Urantia_Book/196#p1_3)
+Of all human knowledge, that which is of greatest value is to know the religious life of Jesus and how he lived it.” <a id="s269_436"></a>[UB 196:1.3](/en/The_Urantia_Book/196#p1_3)

 > “The spirit of the everlasting Father is concealed in the mind of every mortal child.”
-“Man goes forth searching for a friend while that very friend lives within his own heart.”
-[UB 3:1.4](/en/The_Urantia_Book/3#p1_4)
+“Man goes forth searching for a friend while that very friend lives within his own heart.” <a id="s271_180"></a>[UB 3:1.4](/en/The_Urantia_Book/3#p1_4)

 All who enter into study of this revelation with each other enter into close contact with the Divine Presence within himself and with the Divine Presence within all other members of the group.
 It should be considered a sacred privilege in your life.
 The Study Group experience should be one of the fond memories of your life on Urantia.
 It should a time of sublime expectation as you open the pages of truth found within the fifth epochal revelation to our planet!
 Your interaction with the other members of the Study Group should evoke a profound awareness of fellowship, even the fellowship of God's family.
 The Study Group experience ought to in some manner inspire selfless service and the worship of God.

 > “Some men's lives are too great and noble to descend to the low level of being merely successful.
 The animal must adapt itself to the environment, but the religious man transcends his environment and in this way escapes the limitations of the present material world through this insight of divine love.
-This concept of love generates in the soul of man that superanimal effort to find truth, beauty, and goodness; and when he does find them, he is glorified in their embrace; he is consumed with the desire to love them, to do righteousness.”
-[UB 196:3.32](/en/The_Urantia_Book/196#p3_32)
+This concept of love generates in the soul of man that superanimal effort to find truth, beauty, and goodness; and when he does find them, he is glorified in their embrace; he is consumed with the desire to love them, to do righteousness.” <a id="s275_545"></a>[UB 196:3.32](/en/The_Urantia_Book/196#p3_32)

 ## References